hemantgit/training-fe-module-02/solutions/pf2e4-feature-custom-chrome/README.md

 #### Steps

+ - Create a custom chrome:
   - Use Twitter Bootstrap Panels, with heading, footer, content
   - In the Heading, you must display the widget title
   - In the content, the widget itself
   - In the footer, the current limit of todos for the widget (if there is a limit)
  - Add this feature in the Enterprise Catalog.
  - Open `webapps/portalserver/src/main/resources/conf/uiEditingOptions.js` and add this line in widget chrome list: ` {label: "Custom Chrome", value: "$(contextRoot)/static/features/[BBHOST]/custom-chrome-feature/custom-chrome/custom-chrome.html"}`